 “How about my nephew?
 No girlfriend!”

-Hoeun, who usually feigned ignorance whenever my host dad started the conversation, retorted this time with “있어요”1 and a clever smirk as he exited the greenhouse in search of something to keep him busy.
+Hoeun, who usually feigned ignorance whenever my host dad started the conversation, retorted this time with “있어요”[1.
+Issoyo, I have one] and a clever smirk as he exited the greenhouse in search of something to keep him busy.